-- The front oxygen sensor and rear oxygen sensor are used to sense oxygen concentration in the exhaust gas.
+- The rear oxygen sensor is used to sense oxygen concentration in the exhaust gas.
 If the air-fuel ratio is leaner than the stoichiometric ratio in the mixture (i.e., excessive amount of air), the exhaust gas contains more oxygen.
-To the contrary, if the fuel ratio is richer than the stoichiometric ratio, the exhaust gas contains almost no oxygen. - Detecting the oxygen concentration in exhaust gas using the front oxygen sensor and rear oxygen sensor makes it possible to determine whether the air-fuel ratio is leaner or richer than the stoichiometric ratio. - The front oxygen sensor and the rear oxygen sensor have a zirconium tube (ceramic), which generates voltage if there is a difference in oxygen ion concentration between the inside and outside of the tube.
+To the contrary, if the fuel ratio is richer than the stoichiometric ratio, the exhaust gas contains almost no oxygen. - By detecting the oxygen concentration in the exhaust gas using the oxygen sensor makes it possible to determine whether the air-fuel ratio is leaner or richer than the stoichiometric ratio. - The rear oxygen sensor has a zirconium tube (ceramic), which generates voltage if there is a difference in oxygen ion concentration between the inside and outside of the tube.
 Platinum is coated on the inside and outside of the zirconium tube as a catalysis and electrode material.
 The sensor housing is grounded to the exhaust pipe and the inside is connected to the ECM through the harness. - A ceramic heater is employed to improve performance at low temperatures.

-- (1) Protection tube
+- (1) Zirconium tube

-(2) Gasket
+- (2) Gasket

-(3) Sensor housing
+- (3) Ceramic heater

+- (4) Harness

-- (4) Ceramic heater (5) Zirconium tube
+- (5) Protection tube

+- (6) Sensor housing